siddu2609/Plasma/README.md

 License

-This project is licensed under the  GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE file for details.
+This project is licensed under the  MIT LICENSE - see the LICENSE file for details.